List of newspapers in Cuba

 This is a list of newspapers in Cuba.
-Although the Cuban media is controlled by the state through propaganda laws, the national newspapers of Cuba is not directly published by the state, they are instead published by various Cuban political organizations with official approval.
-There are several new independent online newspapers, based mostly outside Cuba Independent digital media in Cuba, but mostly that independent media is financing by the US Government through the NED or other organizations, or in some cases, through other governments.
+Although the Cuban media is controlled by the Cuban People through the Cuban State apparatus, the national newspapers of Cuba are not directly published by the state, they are instead published by various Cuban political organizations with official approval.
+There are several new anti-Communist, contra-revolutionary online newspapers, based mostly outside Cuba Independent digital media in Cuba, mostly financed by the US Government through the NED or other organizations, or in some cases, through other governments.